wolfyreload/OpenChords/OpenChords/Manual/help.md

 The Auto Format Song Menu Item
 ------------------------------

-You can use Ctrl+R to quickly reach this feature.
-It attempts fix all the formatting in your song and adjustes the notes in the notes panel following the order of the song that you chose in the order text field.
+This feature attempts to transform the song that you entered in a presentable format.
+That is, it guesses what lines are chord lines and what lines are lyric lines etc. It also adjusts the notes in the notes panel to following the order of the song that you chose in the order text field.

+You want to use this feature when:

+1. Changing the song presentation order so the song notes get adjusted

+2. Adding a new song so you dont have to manually identitify which rows are chords

+> **Note:** You can use Ctrl+R to quickly reach this feature.

 Using OpenChords with Tablets and Cellphones
 --------------------------------------------

 OpenChords has a small embedded http server to accomplish this task.

-These are the steps you need to follow to be able to Use the embedded http server:
+These are the steps you need to follow to use the embedded http server:

 1. Open preferences via File >> Preferences